 - Future growth and more.

-Not only is it a business’s goal to maintain a competitive advantage within the market, but it’s also their responsibility to ensure quality products are provided to users in order to maintain client relationship for the long-term.
-Simply by taking a look at the legacy system in place, and upgrading it for benefit the client base, will strengthen business relationships as well as credibly within the marketplace.
+Not only is it a business’s goal to maintain a competitive advantage within the market, but it’s also their responsibility to ensure quality products are provided to users in order to maintain client relationships for the long term.

 Simply taking a look at the legacy system in place, and upgrading it to benefit the client base, will strengthen business relationships as well as credibility within the marketplace.